Best electric scooters 2020

 The Ninebot ES2 is packed with all sorts of gadgets.
 There’s a smartphone app that can control various functions and even change the colour of the lights under the deck.
 More useful are the comprehensive LCD display, easily accessible charger port on the handlebar stem and lever that makes folding easy.

 It managed our tests without issue, but we found the brakes tricky, making the scooter hard to balance going around corners.
-It’s a good product, but unless you are keen on the extra gizmos, we’d suggest saving £100 with the similar-looking M365.
+It’s a good product, and has recently reduced in price to compete with the similar-looking M365.

 In size, looks and performance, the Zero 10X is at the extreme end of the scooter world.
 The 10X has two 1,000-watt motors, two-wheel drive and can top 40mph.
 It hardly noticed the test hill and could actually spin both its wheels.
 At 130cm long and weighing 35kg, it’s not the sort of thing you’d want to be lifting often, though.

 Its sheer size also means it looks more like a vehicle than a toy, so it is unlikely to be welcomed in public places.
 If you have a private estate to ride around, however, it’s sure to be great fun.

 Price: around £799Scooter weight: 11kgMaximum rider weight: 100kg

 The Micro Merlin does everything well, and it has some useful features, too.
 These include a full-LCD display, cruise control, automatic lights and folding handlebars that make it far easier to store in a confined space.
 At 11kg, it’s light, too.
 Solid tyres mean there are no punctures to worry about, but with suspension on both wheels, the ride is still comfortable enough.

 It made good progress up our four per cent test hill, even with the heavier rider on board.
 We really liked the Merlin, but it doesn’t look great value in this company.